Flour & Spice

 • quick to make stovetop

-• Uses convenient boneless chicken (although you can use bone in)
+• uses convenient boneless chicken (although you can use bone in)

-• easily adaptable to the kind of spinach you have
+• easily adaptable to the kind of spinach you havehealthy because it's nutrient rich thanks to the spinach

 Let's talk Ingredients (and where they fall short!)